helium/HIP/0052-lorawan-dao.md

 ### Governance Specification

-The LoRaWAN Network is under the control of the subDAO.
+The IoT Network is under the control of the subDAO.
 All subDAO proposals must come attached with code to be approved.

 We propose that veIOT governance is constructed in a manner identical to veHNT governance as specified in HIP51.

-Users can choose to delegate their lockup power in veIOT to all LoRaWAN DAO governance proposals.
+Users can choose to delegate their lockup power in veIOT to all IoT DAO governance proposals.
 Proposals are assessed using majority and quorum thresholds defined in veIOT terms, initially proposed to be 67% and 100M IOT respectively.